Absolute Return Trust

+Overview

+Established in 2005, the company is a former constituent of the FTSE 250 Index.
+Andrew Sykes was the chairman until November 2013.

 The fund was managed by Fauchier Partners Management Limited.
 The fund was delisted from London Stock Exchange and ceased trading with effect from 19 December 2013.
 This delisting and cancellation was requested by the company, and it was subsequently liquidated.